luphysics/PyMODA/docs/core-knowledge.md

 In file explorer, ensure that nothing is selected and then `Shift`+`Right-click` on an empty area of the folder.
 Click `Open Powershell here` in the context menu.

-> Note: an elevated terminal cannot be opened in a specific folder. `cd` must be used.

 ### macOS

 macOS does not implement this functionality.
 You must open a terminal and `cd` to the target directory.